Why do dogs have an extra paw pad on their front legs?

 The short answer

 Dogs have carpal pads because they provide extra traction when moving at top speeds and act as shock absorbers to protect their bones and joints when landing.
+This extra paw pad on a dog's leg helps dogs maintain stability and safety during high-impact activities.

 The long answer